x95castle1/convention-server-accelerator/README.md

   Where:

   - `ANNOTATION-PREFIX` is the prefix you want to use on your annotation used in the workload.
-For example: `x95castle1` Defaults to `example.com`.
+Defaults to `example.com`.

-### Install Multi-Purpose-Convention-Server
+### Install multi-purpose-convention-server

 Define the `--values-file` flag to customize the default configuration (Optional):